gautamarora/heatwave/README.md

-# Introduction
+# What is HeatWave?

+HeatWave is a Node.js + Socket.io server used to add the capability to watch users in realtime and generate heatmaps using cursor tracking to you existing web application.
+It can also hook into your exsiting backend to pull the required user information to show the actual users browsing the site.
+HeatWave was built as a hackathon project last year, and I am currenlty working on cleaning it up, adding simple configuration options as well turning it into a easy to use npm module.

+## How It Works
-Heatwave is a web tracking and analytics application.
-On the client side, it tracks cursor movement and clicks on a webpage and sends the information to the server over websockets.
-On the server side, an admin can watch in realtime how all visitors are interacting with the webpage as well as generate an instant heatmap of the activity.
+HeatWave works by tracking cursor movement and clicks on the client side and sending this information to the server over websockets.
+The server acts as a proxy for information being recieved from all clients, logging it and forwarding it to an admin UI where an authenticated user can watch the aggregated stream of user activity.
+The admin UI also provides an 'insights' interface to display a heatmap of the user activity.

-Heatwave is built using: Node.js, Socket.io (for WebSockets), MongoDB, Heatmap.js & JQuery
+Heatwave is built using:

-It was built as a hackathon project, and work is underway to cleanup and extend the functionality.
+* Node.js
+* Socket.io (for sending tracking data over WebSockets)
+* JQuery (for client side cursor tracking)
+* MongoDB (for persisting tracking data)
+* Heatmap.js (for generating heatmaps)

 ## Setup
 Checkout source: `git clone git@github.com:gautamarora/heatwave.git`